viewflex/ligero-docs/CONFIGURATION.md

 #### Keyword Search

 Below is a detailed configuration example for the keyword search UI control.
 Scope can be 'query' (search within current results) or 'global'.
 Specify whether to persist the sort and view parameters in a query, or omit them and let the defaults be used instead.
-Also specify whether to persist the keywod as a placeholder in the search text box.
+Also specify whether to persist the keyword as a placeholder in the search text box.

 ```php
 setKeywordSearchConfig([